-Motor size is something to consider when choosing a router.
+Motor size is something to consider when choosing the best wood router for your needs.
 For large projects where you need to do a lot of cutting and make deep cuts, then look for at least 900 watts.
 However just checking the wattage is not always enough to give you a clear picture of the tool’s capabilities.
 You should also check the tools rpm.
 In addition, look for other features that will make the machine work more consistently and smoothly such as full wave speed control technology.

-What is the different between a plunge and fixed router?
+What is the different between a plunge router and a fixed router?

 With a plunge router, the sole of the base is placed onto the face of the work with the cutter above the work.
 You then turn the machine on and lower the cutter so that it is lowered into the piece.
 This gives a neat clean cut and allows you to start work in the middle of a piece with ease.